bormaxi8080/osint-timeline/DRAFT.md

 Aircraft Perfomance Database.
 Database with detailed info about 398 aircrafts: Type of Aircraft, Recognition, Supplementary, Technical Performance: https://learningzone.eurocontrol.int/ilp/customs/ATCPFDB/default.aspx

+Wayback Machine Alternatives.
+Many of the tools in the list are primarily aimed at preserving pages.
+However, you can try searching for data saved by others using Google: "keyword site:pagefreezer.com" (similarly for other tools domains): https://www.link-assistant.com/news/wayback-machine-alternatives.html

 ----

 **New from GitHub Community:**